Over the past couple of years, fashion retailer H&M has been slowing down its physical store expansion strategy.

 For now, and for some time to come, physical retail will remain the largest market, but more and more sales are going online, and the trend towards online is unstoppable.
 Brands like H&M have to improve their online performance to maintain or improve their market share.

-Indeed, H&M blames online retails for reduced footfall in stores in its annual report:
+Indeed, H&M blamed online retail for reduced footfall in stores in its 2017 annual report:

 “Profit during the year was negatively affected by a weak sales development in the physical stores of the H&M brand.
 This is mainly due to the ongoing shift in the industry, in which sales are increasingly taking place online but where the group’s online share does not yet compensate for the reduced footfall to stores.“